rackerlabs/support-how-to/content/cloud-queues/cloud-queues-message-patterns.md

 5. The controller lists messages in the Queue and gets the results message.

-***A couple steps in the process can have the following variations***:
+A couple steps in the process can have the following variations:

 - **Step 2 - variation 1:** The agent could claim messages, but it is slower than simply listing messages, and claiming isn't necessary when only one client will ever read from the queue.

 - **Step 2 - variation 2:** The agent crashes before getting the message.
 As soon as the agent restarts, it can still get the message if it restarts within the TTL period set by the controller.

 - **Step 4 - variation 1:** The agent crashes before posting the result message.
 The controller should have a timeout period after which it no longer expects a response from its request.

 - **Step 4 - variation 2:** If no result is expected, this step and the next step are skipped.